Getting started with systemd

 systemd consists of two main concepts:

-- A unit is a configuration file that describes the properties of the process that you’d like to run.
+- A unit is a configuration file that describes the properties of the process that user want to run.

 Table of Contents